Devin Booker's Tweet From 4 Years Ago Came True

 What?
 Devin Booker's Tweet From 4 Years Ago Came True

-Devin Booker and the Phoenix Suns are hosting the Golden State Warriors in Arizona on Christmas Day.
+Devin Booker and the Phoenix Suns hosted the Golden State Warriors in Arizona on Christmas Day.

 Ironically, on Christmas Day four years ago, Booker sent out a tweet saying the Suns need a game on Christmas.